University of Nebraska Medical Center: 2020–present

-The University of Nebraska Medical Center is a public academic health science center, and is a part of the University of Nebraska system.
-In 2024, UNMC's bachelor's in nursing program was ranked 19th of 656 nursing programs by U.S. News & World Report.
-UNMC was also ranked as a Tier 1 institution for primary care training.
+In June 2026, the Higher Learning Commission and the U.S. Department of Education formally recognized joint institutional accreditation for the University of Nebraska Medical Center and the University of Nebraska–Lincoln.
+The joint accreditation creates an administrative framework under which the two universities will report key data jointly.
+Both UNMC and UNL will retain distinct identities, academic offerings, separate student governance, faculty senates and completely independent budgets.

+In September 2026, the University of Nebraska Board of Regents approved shared governance of Nebraska Medicine with the Omaha Community Foundation, with a $300 million contribution to Project Health.
+The foundation replaces Clarkson Regional Health Services after its decision to divest from Nebraska Medicine.

-Other programs that also received a national ranking include graduates practicing in rural health care (9th of 168); research (Tier 2); the College of Pharmacy (19th of 141); the College of Nursing Doctor of Nursing Practice program (59th of 389); the College of Public Health (46th of 213), and the College of Allied Health Professions' physical therapy program (33 of 245) and physician assistant program (16 of 211).
-UNMC was named a Fulbright U.S. Scholar Program Top Producing Institution for the 2019–2020 and 2020–2021 academic years by the U.S. Department of State's Bureau of Educational and Cultural Affairs.
+In 2026, UNMC's College of Medicine moved up to Tier 1 out of four in primary training and retained its Tier 2 ranking in research, according to U.S. News & World Report.
+Other programs that also received a national ranking include graduates practicing in rural health care (17th); the College of Pharmacy (16th of 141); the College of Nursing Doctor of Nursing Practice program (68th); the College of Public Health (49th), and the College of Allied Health Professions' physical therapy program (31) and physician assistant program (14th).

 Colleges and degree-granting institutes

-The University of Nebraska Medical Center includes several colleges and degree-granting institutes.
-These include the Colleges of Medicine, Dentistry, Nursing Pharmacy, Public Health, Allied Health Professions, the Eppley Institute for Cancer Research and Allied Diseases and the Munroe-Meyer Institute for Developmental Disabilities.
+The University of Nebraska Medical Center includes six colleges, a graduate studies program, two degree-granting institutes and a major research institute: The colleges of Medicine, Dentistry, Nursing, Pharmacy, Public Health and Allied Health Professions; the Eppley Institute for Cancer Research and Allied Diseases and the Munroe-Meyer Institute for Developmental Disabilities; and the Child Health Research Institute.
 A majority of these colleges are located on UNMC's Midtown campus.
 The College of Dentistry is located on the east campus of the University of Nebraska–Lincoln in Lincoln, Nebraska.
-Additionally, the College of Nursing also has locations on UNL's campus.
-The college also offers nursing and additional health programs at the University of Nebraska at Kearney in Kearney, Nebraska.
+The College of Nursing has five locations: UNMC's Omaha campus, on UNL's Lincoln campus, on the University of Nebraska at Kearney in Kearney, Nebraska.
+Scottsbluff, Nebraska. and Norfolk, Nebraska.
+The College of Allied Health Professions also offers programs on the UNK campus.